 The MNC's international strategy is subsequently linked to the management of the two different entry modes by showing that differences in strategy are reflected in different headquarters-subsidiary relationships for acquisitions and greenfields.
 Some aspects of this relationship are also shown to change over time, a process that is mediated by the MNC's strategy.

-Are our referencing errors undermining our scholarship
+Are our referencing errors undermining our scholarship and credibility?

 The case of expatriate failure rates

 May 2001 - This article suggests twelve guidelines for good academic referencing.

 Using a citation network of 60 references on expatriate failure rates as a case study, I show that all of these guidelines are violated in published research.